Novhorod-Siverskyi: History

 The town was first chronicled in 1044.
 From 1098 it was the capital of the Siverian Principality, which served as a buffer zone against incursions of the Cumans (Polovtsy) and other steppe peoples.
 One of the numerous campaigns of local princes against the Cumans produced the great monument of early East Slavic literature, the Tale of Igor's Campaign.

 After the town's destruction by Mongols in 1239, it passed to the princes of Bryansk and then to the Grand Dukes of Lithuania.
 It was ruled by Dymitr Korybut (Kaributas), son of Algirdas.
 Muscovy obtained the area following the Battle of Vedrosha in 1503, but lost it to Poland after the Time of Troubles, when it submitted to False Dmitry I in the Battle of Novhorod-Siverskyi.
 Nowogród Siewierski was granted Magdeburg city rights in 1620 by Polish King Sigismund III Vasa.
 It was the easternmost powiat (county) seat of Poland.
-The town passed to Russia as a result of the Russo-Polish War (1654-1667).
+The town passed to Russia as a result of the Russo-Polish War (1654–1667).
 During the Cossack epoch, it received the status of military company town (sotenne misto) and later regimental town (polkove misto); these were military and administrative divisions in the Cossack army and country.
 Also Novhorod-Siverskyi became a cultural center of Left-bank Ukraine.
 It was made the capital of a separate namestnichestvo in 1782–97.
 Thereafter its importance steadily declined.

 During World War II, Novhorod-Siverskyi was occupied by the German Army from 26 August 1941 to 16 September 1943.

 Until 18 July 2020, Novhorod-Siverskyi was designated as a city of oblast significance and did not belong to Novhorod-Siverskyi Raion even though it was the center of the raion.
 As part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to four, the city was merged into Novhorod-Siverskyi Raion.

-During the 24 February 2022 Russian Invasion of Ukraine, it was occupied by Russian forces.
+The city was occupied with Russian forces from 24 February to 2 April 2022.
+This caused a humanitarian crisis in the city and forced many civilians to evacuate.
+Russian troops blocked the entrances and exits of the city with tanks, not even allowing ambulances.
+At checkpoints, local residents' phones were forcefully taken and broken.
+The city council destroyed documents related to the Donbas war participants to protect them from Russian troops.
+On 12 May 2022, the Russian army fired several missiles at a local school, killing three and wounding 19 people.

 Architecture

-Despite historic disasters, the town has preserved many architectural monuments, and a branch of the Chernihiv State Historical and Architectural Preserve has been established.
+Despite historic disasters, the town has preserved many architectural monuments, and a branch of the Chernihiv State Historical and Architectural Reserve had been established, which since 1990 has become a separate historical-cultural reserve named after The Tale of Igor's Campaign.
 The town has managed to maintain random planning in its landscape.
 The boundary of the town historical center remains vague.